9 Recommended Exercises to Treat Varicose Veins

 Varicose veins are dilatations that make circulation more difficult.
-Furthermore, it’s very common for women who work every day at a desk to suffer from them.
-Exercise is one of the most efficient ways to avoid or reduce the appearance of and successfully treat varicose veins.
+Furthermore, they’re more common in people, women for the most part, who sit at a desk every day.
+This is due to the lack of movement.
+Thus, exercise is one of the most efficient ways to prevent or reduce them.

 Also known as the most common circulatory disease after hypertension, varicose veins are primarily caused by prolonged time standing or sitting.
 More importantly, if varicose veins aren’t treated, they can cause serious health problems.
 For example, consider thrombosis or ulcers.